• Skip to primary navigation

 Quick and easy Hibachi Noodles are the perfect base for piling on deliciously grilled meats and vegetables

-Hibachi Noodles are an easy-to-make Hibachi dish that's always a family favorite!
-They're incredibly delicious when cooked to perfection at home!
-Sear these tasty noodles off using a grill top griddle after cooking your meats so that the noodles pick up that 'just grilled' taste from your hibachi chicken, beef, or seafood!!
+Unleash the flavors of Japan with my easy Hibachi noodles recipe!
+Learn to cook this savory, classic dish at home and impress your family and friends.
+Sear these tasty noodles off using a grill top griddle after cooking your meats so that the noodles pick up that 'just grilled' taste from your hibachi chicken, beef, or seafood!

 Top down photo showing bowl of hibachi noodles with sesame seeds.